hamedslyn/Golang-Hexagonal/README.md

 - `migrations/`: SQL migration files
 - `pkg/`: shared packages (config, server)

+## Architecture: Hexagonal (Ports & Adapters)
+This project follows Hexagonal Architecture to keep domain logic independent from frameworks and external systems.

+- Domain (`internal/todo/domain/`):
+  - Core business entities and rules.
+No framework or I/O dependencies.

+- Ports (`internal/todo/ports/`):
+  - Interfaces that define what the domain needs from the outside world (e.g., repositories, validators).
+These are implemented by adapters.

+- Use Cases (`internal/todo/usecase/`):
+  - Application services orchestrating domain operations via ports.
+Contains business workflows and unit tests.

+- Adapters (`internal/todo/adapters/`):
+  - Implementations of ports and entrypoints:
+    - `postgres/`: data persistence adapter implementing repository ports.
+    - `http/`: transport adapter exposing HTTP endpoints to the outside.
+    - `validator/`: input validation adapter.

 ## Notes
 - Unit tests mock or fake external services so tests do not depend on a live database.
 - See `internal/todo/adapters/postgres/repository_test.go` and `internal/todo/usecase/service_test.go` for examples.